Michael-McD/openai-quickstart-kana/README.md

-# OpenAI API Quickstart - Node.js example app
+# OpenAI API Quickstart - Node.js modified to translate English into Japanese

+### Translates into kana i.e. hiragana and katakana wihtout using Kanji characters.
+Usefullif one is just learning to pronounce japanese words and phrases.

 This is an example foreign language translator name generator app used in the OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).

-Text box that says "Enter a phrase or word in English" with an icon of a Japanese Kanji character

 ## Setup